the-alichemist/nova-permission-tool/README.md

 # Nova Permission Tool.

 This tool allows you to create and manage rules and permissions for nova resources, actions & tools.
-After installation, the default nova resource permissions will be generated for all available resources and resource actions as well as global Nova Tools
+After installation, the default nova resource permissions will be generated for all available resources and resource actions as well as global Nova Tools.

+In addition we can also define `custom_permissions` in configuration `permission`, which can be either linked with a resource or be created as global `Custom Permission`.

 # Requirements & Dependencies